 When I first read this recipe, I was skeptical.
 I didn’t think the fresh cranberries would soften enough in the oven and I’d end up with hard inedible chunks ruining my dinner rolls.
 Fortunately, I was wrong.
 These rolls were hearty, a little bit sweet and beautiful on the table.
 And they were a cinch to make too.

-They also offer a baking hotline where experts are available to help with holiday baking questions or crises!
+If something goes wrong, don’t forget King Arthur Flour offers a baker’s hotline where experts are available to help with holiday baking questions or crises.